dpaiton/dpaiton.github.io/_pages/bio.md

 Rio Rancho, a town in central [New Mexico, USA](https://explorepartsunknown.com/destination/new-mexico/).
 I graduated from Rio Rancho High School in 2007.

-<strong>Interests: </strong>When I'm not working I love playing outside, especially ultimate frisbee, disc golf, snowboarding,
+<strong>Interests</strong><br>
-and hiking.
+When I'm not working I love playing outside, especially ultimate frisbee, disc golf, snowboarding, and hiking.
 I am also a gamer; I frequently play all sorts of games, from videogames to tabletop.
 And these things are always most fun when done with my partner, Christine, and our two dogs [Barley](https://www.instagram.com/barleythedogg/)